barne856/squint/docs/units.rst

 Basic Usage
 -----------

 In SQUINT, quantities are represented using the `quantity` class template.
 Each quantity has a value and an associated dimension.
-Quantity types like `length` and `time` are specializations of the `quantity` class with specific dimensions set and units types like units::meters are derived classes of those quantity types.
+Quantity types like `length` and `time` are specializations of the `quantity` class with specific dimensions and units types like units::meters are derived classes of those quantity types.
 Here's a basic example:

 .. code-block:: cpp